 While attacks have currently been aimed at Ukrainian targets, this could change in the future incidents focusing against differing targets.

 In January, the Biden organization deduced that Russia was secretively planning assaults against its own rebel partners in eastern Ukraine.
-“The U.S. has information that indicates Russia prepositioned a group of operatives to conduct a false-flag operation in eastern Ukraine,” an authority told CNN.
+“The U.S. has information that indicates Russia prepositioned group of operatives to conduct a false-flag operation in eastern Ukraine,” an authority told CNN.
 “The operatives are trained in urban warfare and in using explosives to carry out acts of sabotage against Russia’s own proxy forces,” an official told CNN.

 Outcomes And Future Advice